mykoman/spoke-dot-ai-backend-challenge-todo-list/README.md

 - Register a new account.
 - Log in to the created account.
-- Create a todo item
+- Create a todo item (Auth protected)
 - List all todo items in paginated manner and optionally filter the results based on status (created, in-progress, completed)
-- Update a todo item
+- Update a todo item (Auth protected)
-- Delete a todo item
+- Delete a todo item (Auth protected)

 ### Folder Structure